-Government clarify that children CAN move between the homes of their parents during this current period
+Government say children CAN move between parent’s homes in this period

 March 30, 2020